-This Super Green Drink is so-so.
+This Super Green Drink is so-so, but very good for the body.
 Have you ever made a recipe that you knew was extremely good for you, but the taste was less than desirable?
 This is one of those for me, but to be fair to the author I wasn’t able to use the exact ingredients.

 This recipe comes from Juicing, Fasting, and Detoxing for Life: Unleash the Healing Power of Fresh Juices and Cleansing Diets.
 I didn’t have sunflower, clover or buckwheat sprouts.
 I used my freshly grown alfalfa sprouts in place of those.
 Maybe that was the difference.
 Maybe the alfalfa was too strong for this recipe.